OrGreenberg/DemystifyingFlux/flux_architecture.md

 Where $$v_\theta$$ is the trainable network that estimates the velocity vector (see [Rectified Flow](#rectified-flows)) and $$\text{Samp}(\cdot)$$ refers to the Flow-Matching Euler Discrete sampler [^lipman2022flow].
 Pay attention to the notation that differs from the one used in Diffusion Models.
 Here timesteps range between $$0$$ and $$1$$, with $$z_1$$ the clear image and $$z_0$$ the pure Gaussian noise.
 In Section [Transformer]("Flux.1-Tranformer") we explore the architecture of $$v_\theta$$.

 After the iterative refinement, the final clean latent $$z_1$$ is decoded via pre-trained *VAE* model to get the final image $$x_1$$.

+---
 <br>

 ## Transformer
 <a name="Flux.1-Tranformer"></a>

 The core component of FLUX.1’s synthesis pipeline is the velocity predictor $$v_\theta$$, which is optimized to estimate the velocity vector along the sampling trajectory (see Section [Rectified Flows](#rectified-flows)).
-Similar to SD3 [^esser2024scaling], FLUX.1 replaces the conventional *U-Net* architecture with a ffully transformer-based design.
-A high-level overview of the transformer’s operations at each sampling step is provided in Figure [5]("figure-5").
-In this section, we describe the primary building blocks that constitute this transformer architecture.
+Similar to SD3 [^esser2024scaling], FLUX.1 replaces the conventional *U-Net* architecture with a fully transformer-based design.

+A high-level overview of the transformer’s operations at each sampling step is provided in Figure [5]("figure-5") using the notation defined in the official implementation by *diffusers* [^diffusers2022].

-![Flux Transformer: high-level overview](assets/transformer.jpg) **Figure 5** Flux Transformer: high-level overview
+![Flux Transformer: high-level overview](assets/transformer.jpg) **Figure 5** Flux Transformer: high-level overview.
 <a name="figure-5"></a>
 <br>

+On every iteration, the inputs are preprocessed before they ate fed into a sequence of transformer blocks.

+There are two types of transformer blocks: $$(1)$$ **Double-Stream** (see  Section [Double Transformer Block]("double-block")), and $$(2)$$ **Single-Stream* (see Section [Single Transformer Block]("single-block").

+Both blocks employ *Multi-Modal Attention*: a joint self-attention mechanism to process concatenated text and image tokens in a unified attention operation, enabling bidirectional interactions that capture both self-information and cross-modal information between text and image modalities.
+Below we provide a step-by-step guide to the [per-iteration pre-process]("step-pre"), and the [*Double-Stream*]("double-block") and [*Single-Stream*]("single-block") attention blocks.

 ### Step Pre-Process
+<a name="step-pre"></a>

 Along the sampling trajectory, the transformer runs multiple times, once for each sampling step, where each run uses different parameters: